-What is Perthes' disease?
+What is the cause?

-What are the symptoms of Perthes' disease?
+What are the symptoms?

 - Stiffness and a reduced range of movement of the affected hip.